Type: Water Trail

 Length: 22.50 miles

 Join a cadre of volunteers to help improve the data on this trail.

 Location: The trail begins in Stafford CT, just south of the downtown on Route 32.
 It continues parallel to Route 32 with launches and landings in Tolland, Willington, Coventry, Mansfield, Columbia and Willimantic (Windham) CT.

 The water trail is accessible from two major east west highways - Interstate 84 and US Route 6 - via CT Route 32 which parallels the river.

 See the attached Paddle Guide and Stewardship Plans for detailed directions to individual segments.

-There are three major segments: the rapids & quickwater of the narrow upper section, the flatwater impoundment above Eagleville Lake Dam and the moderate current and flatwater down to the takeout just above the falls in Willimantic.
+There are three major segments: the rapids & quickwater of the narrow upper section, the flatwater impoundment above Eagleville Lake Dam and the moderate current and flatwater down to the takeout at the Airline Trail Landing and Launch just above the falls in Willimantic.

 1. Stafford to Mansfield CT (13.7 miles of narrow rapids and quickwater suitable for experienced paddlers).